Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 In case of death or legally determined incompetence of an account owner, we will continue to honor checks written on that account as well as other withdrawal instructions until we are notified of the death or the legally determined incompetence.
 We may continue to honor checks for up to ten (10) days following the death of the account owner unless a validly appointed representative of the decedent or another account owner provides us with stop payment instructions.

 Upon notification of death or legal determination of incompetence, we will block individual accounts; joint accounts may remain unblocked for up to thirty (30) days after we have been notified of an account owner's death.
 Certain documents must be presented to us before funds in such an account can be paid out and the account closed.
-For more information about which documents are required, please visit your Home Branch or contact CitiPhone Banking® (see the 'Contact Us' section of this Manual for telephone numbers).
+For more information about which documents are required, please visit your Home Branch or contact CitiPhone BankingÂ® (see the 'Contact Us' section of this Manual for telephone numbers).

 ## Dormant Accounts

 Under applicable state abandoned property statutes, your account will be considered dormant (inactive) and we may be required to send to the appropriate state the balances in your deposit account unless you have done at least one of the following during a specified period of time:

-- · Deposited or withdrawn funds;
+- Â· Deposited or withdrawn funds;
-- · Signed and returned our active account confirmation form; or
+- Â· Signed and returned our active account confirmation form; or
-- · Written to us concerning the account.
+- Â· Written to us concerning the account.

 A certificate of deposit account that has not reached initial maturity will not be considered inactive, but if the account renews automatically, it can become inactive starting after the initial maturity date.